Remember the Sabbath

 The Messianic Jewish scholar Yechiel Lichtenstein (1824-1908) suggested that John was referring to Pesach or the first day of the feast of Passover, which occurs on 15 Nisan (Stern 791).
 As a Messianic Jew John would have maintained the worship and festival calendar prescribed in the Torah.
 This interpretation would appear to have the benefit of textual support in that the only other usage of kuriakē occurs in 1Corinthians 11:20 as a reference to the Lordís Supper or Seder.
 Yeshua had enjoined His disciples to observe the New Covenant Passover "in remembrance of Me" (Luke 22:19; 1Cor 11:24f), thus making Pesach His day.
 Yeshua could have introduced His revelation to John on any day of the year, but what better day to give the revelation of His future deliverance of the earth than on Passover, the day that commemorates both the deliverance of Israel from Egyptian bondage and deliverance from sin accomplished on Calvary.

-Most Christian scholars believe the expression "Lordís day" refers to the first day of the week or Sunday, although why John doesnít use the familiar weekday numerical designation is puzzling.
-(Names for the days of the week were not assigned until the fourth century A.D.)
+Most Christian scholars believe the expression "Lordís day" refers to the first day of the week or Sunday, although names for the days of the week were not assigned until the fourth century A.D.
 When worshipping on the first day of the week began for early believers is unknown.
-It could have started shortly after the Ascension, not only in celebration of the resurrection but also in memory of Yeshua's appearance to the disciples on the first day of the week (John 20:19).
+The first day of the week is noteworthy in the apostolic narratives as the day Yeshua rode into Jerusalem on a donkey as Messianic King (John 12:1, 12) and the day he was raised from death (Mark 16:9).
+Also, Yeshua's first two appearances to the disciples after resurrection were on the first day of the week (John 20:19, 26).
+Gathering at the first of the week could have started shortly after the Ascension, not only in celebration of the resurrection but also in memory of Yeshua's post-resurrection appearance to the disciples.

 The resurrection remembrance service probably followed at the conclusion of Sabbath observance at or after sundown, as in Acts 20:7 where Paulís teaching until midnight is spoken of as taking place on the first day of the week.
 Paul also gives instruction to the Corinthian congregation to collect an offering for the Judean disciples on the first day of the week (1Cor 16:2) and only a gathering for worship would explain such specific directions.
 David Stern points out that Jewish believers would not have called the first day of the week Shabbat, because Judaism forbids handling money on the Sabbath and, therefore, Paul would not have directed the congregation to take up a collection on a day deemed to be the Sabbath (491).